Call for applications 2020

 The RYA support will consist primarily in helping researchers work at high international standards, in an interdisciplinary environment, network and encounter national and international mediators and role models in both science and politics who could both help them open new paths in their independent careers and support them in applying their original ideas to specific civic action and policy advice.
 The RYA will also act as a platform of discussion to raise the general public awareness that science is addressing increasingly complex problems, which require policy advice and policy making on an increasingly global scale and that young researchers are part of this process and can face this challenge.

 For its first three years (2020-2022), the RYA will be funded by Stiftung Mercator.
-Each of the 20 selected members will be entitled to research support funds of Eur 1000 per semester related to the two general meetings they are required to attend each semester.
-The RYA members will also receive additional funding of up to Eur 6000 per year for conferences or other events they intend to organise in groups of 2 to 5.
-This funding will be obtained on a competitive basis, according to the decision of the international advisory board, on the basis of specific criteria such as excellence, interdisciplinarity, international participation and envisaged impact of the civic action proposed.
+Each of the selected RYA members will sign a contract with the University of Bucharest, in which it will be specified that he/ she is entitled to research support funds of Eur 1000 per semester related to the research presented during the two general meetings he/ she is required to attend each semester.
+This financial research support will be received by the RYA members as soon as the semestrial funds will be received from the Stiftung Mercator, respectively around the dates of 1 June and 1 December of each year.
+The contract will also stipulate that RYA members may also receive additional funding within the limits of Eur 6000 per year for the entire group for conferences or other events they intend to organise in groups of at least 3 members pertaining to different thematic groups.
+This funding is not guaranteed for each RYA member and will be obtained on a competitive basis, according to the decision of the international advisory board.
+The projects submitted for this funding should also meet the RYA specific criteria such as excellence, interdisciplinarity, international participation and envisaged impact of the civic action proposed.
 The director of the RYA will apply for additional funding for the RYA members – first, for the Marie Curie COFUND scheme, in September 2020.

 Submission of applications